eleozzr/desc/README.md

 ## Deep Embedding for Single-cell Clustering (DESC)

 DESC is an unsupervised deep learning algorithm for clustering scRNA-seq data.
 The algorithm constructs a non-linear mapping function from the original scRNA-seq data space to a low-dimensional feature space by iteratively learning cluster-specific gene expression representation and cluster assignment based on a deep neural network.
-This iterative procedure moves each cell to its nearest cluster, balances biological and technical differences between clusters, and reduces the influence of the batch effect.
-DESC also enables soft clustering by assigning a cluster-specific probability to each cell, which facilitates the identification of cells clustered with high-confidence and interpretation of results.
+This iterative procedure moves each cell to its nearest cluster, balances biological and technical differences between clusters, and reduces the influence of batch effect.
+DESC also enables soft clustering by assigning cluster-specific probabilities to each cell, which facilitates the identification of cells clustered with high-confidence and interpretation of results.

 ![DESC workflow](docs/assets/images/desc_workflow.png)